fbpx

 Live Streaming is available via our Facebook and YouTube channels

-* Except for November and December, services take place every 4th Sunday
+* Except for December, services take place every 4th Sunday

 In addition to our regular worship gatherings, we will host two additional events: